8 Tips To Ensure You Have A Successful Virtual MBA Interview

 For that reason, we suggest you get in touch with your interviewer in advance to determine which platform you will use to connect.

-If you’ll use Skype, ask them in advance for their username and make sure to add them as a contact right away.
+If you’ll use on online platform, ask them in advance for their username and make sure to add them as a contact right away.
 If you’ll use more of a link-based platform like Zoom, make sure you download the software in advance and ask for any links or passwords you need to connect.
 After all, you don’t want to show up late because you can’t find the link to join your Zoom call.

 Finally, make sure your equipment is also working properly